ifariat/ifariat/README.md

+333

 Hi,

-my name is Ibrahim fariat, I'm passionate about combining design and code to create immersive visual experiences.
+my name is Ibrahim fariat, i have a passion for learning and studying new topics.

 ![My Codewarrior Profile Badge](https://www.codewars.com/users/fariato/badges/large)